Ever since the Fall of Adam and Eve in the Garden of Eden, sin and suffering has been a part of the existence of every human being.

 Steve Pettit became the fifth president of BJU in May of 2014.
 An alumnus of BJU, Pettit previously served on the Board of Trustees.
 He earned a BS in business administration from The Citadel in 1978 and a MA in pastoral studies from BJU Seminary in 1980.
 Following his BJU graduation, both he and his wife, Terry, saw their calling in pastoral ministry and evangelism.
 For five years, Pettit served as youth pastor for First Baptist Church in Bridgeport, Michigan, before entering full-time evangelism.
 In the following 29 years, the Pettits traveled year-round in evangelism, conducting more than 800 campaigns, crusades and camps throughout the United States and preaching in 21 countries.

 Layton Talbert holds a doctorate in theology and has taught seminary courses in Old and New Testament exposition, hermeneutics, New Testament theology, apologetics, the theology and practice of prayer, and the history and theology of religions.
 He has authored two books, “Beyond Suffering: Discovering the Message of Job” and “Not By Chance: Learning to Trust a Sovereign God,” and over 200 periodical articles, journal articles and book reviews.
-Layton is a contributing editor for Frontline Magazine and has taught and preached throughout the U.S., Canada and New Zealand.
+Layton is a contributing editor for Frontline Magazine and has taught and preached throughout the U.S. as well as in Canada and New Zealand.

 Steve Hankins has served on the faculty of Bob Jones University since 1975.
 His ministries have included preaching, teaching, providing pastoral counseling for the student body and authoring Bible textbooks.
 Since 2000 his administrative duties have included overseeing the faculty, students, academic programs, events and the publishing ministry of the Seminary.
 He currently serves as the Associate Dean and Professor of New Testament Interpretation and Preaching at the Seminary.